The owners: Jemma Paugh, an interior designer, and her husband Richard, a business broker

 - Marble worktop: Granite London

 • The full feature – including stockists and more images – appears in the February 2016 issue of Real Homes.
-For back issues, call 01527 834435.
-Subscribe today to take advantage of our money-saving subscription offers.
+Subscribe today (opens in new tab) to take advantage of our money-saving subscription offers.